What is an Astronomer?

 - Visual Numerics PV-WAVE

-How do I Become an Astronomer?
+What work experience do I need to become an Astronomer?

 The table below shows some of the most common industries where those employed in this career field work.